-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs") and interpretations adopted by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee.

-The consolidated financial statements were approved by the Finance and Audit Committee on behalf of the Board of Directors and authorized for issue on February 28, 2024.
+The consolidated financial statements were approved by the Finance and Audit Committee on behalf of the Board of Directors and authorized for issue on February 26, 2025.